 4. Gates will be approved in conjunction with fencing applications.
 Gate opening devices will

 be approved in conjunction with gate and fencing applications.
-Manual, electric and solar
+Manual, electric and solar openers do not require a separate application.

-The above guidelines are in addition to zoning and other land use regulations adopted by
+The above guidelines are in addition to zoning and other land use regulations adopted by governmental authorities and the more restrictive must be followed.

-For informational purposes only – If you desire to have wildlife continue to roam freely, please
+For informational purposes only – If you desire to have wildlife continue to roam freely, please be aware that pronghorn antelope require a non-barbed wire with a minimum ground clearance of approximately 18 inches.
+Antelope do not jump fences, they crawl under.

 is also extremely hazardous for horses.